the motivation

 the blog

+"The ‘Difficult Third Album’ is as good as folklore in the music industry.
+A band’s debut album has, for all intents and purposes, been under construction since their very inception.
+It sounds new and fresh, and it tends to come without the weight of expectation.
 A band’s second album is then produced with the energy and confidence that comes from the success of the first.
 And even if a group’s sound hasn’t moved on that much from their debut, it’s unlikely that people will have tired of it after just one release (assuming it was good in the first place).
 So, if bands are able to knock out decent debuts and sophomores, what could make album number three so tough?..."

 Can Monte Carlo Simulations Dispel the ‘Difficult Third Album’?